 SAGE is a 1-acre production garden located in Bruce Starker Arts Park.

 Avery House Nature Center in Avery Park holds our preschool as well as serving as a base for many of our summer camps and other nature-based programming. in 2019 we established our afternoon bilingual preschool program!
-Area schools and partner organizations also host CEC programs including Tasting Tables, Classroom Food Adventures, the City’s WILD afterschool program, and Junior Naturalist.
+Area schools and partner organizations also host CEC programs including Tasting Tables, Classroom Food Adventures, and the Corvallis School Districts PAGES afterschool enrichment program.
 Nature and farm field trips occur at parks and partner locations in and around Corvallis.